Skip to main content

 Mike Nichols and Dustin Hoffman

-Another thing to remember about film language is that the terms and definitions aren’t fixed, nor do they correlate one-to-one.
+Moreover, the terms and definitions of film language aren’t fixed, nor do they correlate one-to-one.
 “Long take of main couple” doesn’t de facto mean “main couple=sad and unfulfilled.”
 The dimming grins read just as naturally as the onset of solemnity that comes with maturation.
 Childlike giddiness melting away into the dignified wisdom that comes with age.

 The shot of the judging elderlies likewise doesn't necessarily assume that Ben and Elain are doomed for misery.
-The prevailing reading points to the lifeless passengers scowling at Ben and Elaine as some kind of wake-up call, but one of the first aspects of the film that I personally connected with was the futility and hollowness of social approval, which the movie calls out so aggressively in its opening minutes.
+The prevailing reading points to the lifeless passengers scowling at Ben and Elaine as some kind of wake-up call.
+Like, this is where Ben realizes that he's going to the same place as everyone else.
+But one of the first aspects of the film that I personally connected with was the futility and hollowness of social approval, which the movie calls out so aggressively in its opening minutes.
 The masses were very smiley with Benjamin at the start of the film, but what did they know?
 It makes no more sense that the frowny-faces of the people on the bus would carry any more authority.
 If anything, the inclusion of this shot should signify that Benjamin has finally learned to reject the approval of his environment and act for himself.

 I also want to dig a little more deeply into Benjamin's want vs need dichotomy because I feel that there's a disagreement on what exactly those things are and whether Benjamin does or doesn't get them.
 What exactly does Benjamin need?